-The combined impact of asset and liability scenario analysis performed last year, as well as the Trustee's interpretation is outlined below.
+The combined impact of asset and liability scenario analysis performed as at 31 December 2022, as well as the Trustee's interpretation is outlined below.
 Further information on the asset, liability and covenant specific analysis is detailed in Appendix C.